-Shoppers who prioritize crispness over softness should take a close look at L.L.Bean's 280-Thread-Count Pima Cotton Percale Sheets.
+If you prioritize crispness over softness you should take a close look at L.L.Bean's 280-Thread-Count Pima Cotton Percale Sheets.
 Reviewers say the cotton has a cool, substantial feel, and the sheets' durability and deep pockets also earn praise.
-However, some complain that the sheets aren't soft enough, especially when new, and others say they wrinkle easily in the dryer.
-The high price may also be a turnoff.
+However, some complain that the sheets aren't soft enough, especially when new.
+Each piece is sold individually, so the price for a set can add up.

-Good fit, but prone to wrinkling.
-These percale sheets come in a variety of colors, including six solids and three patterns at present.
+Good fit, deep pockets.
+The L.L.Bean percale sheets come in a variety of colors, including six solids and three patterns at present.
 The colors/patterns change regularly, but neutrals such as white and beige are a staple.
 A few owners complain that the colors aren't true to what's shown on the L.L.Bean website.
 The flat sheets and pillowcases are hemstitched.
-The fitted sheet has 15-inch pockets, and nearly all users say the depth is generous enough to accommodate most mattresses with room to spare.
+The fitted sheet has a 15-inch pocket, and nearly all users say the depth is generous enough to accommodate most mattresses with room to spare.
 Experts agree, giving fit an above-average rating.
-However, several reviewers warn that the sheets wrinkle easily in the dryer.
 The flat sheet, fitted sheet and pillowcases must be purchased separately.
 Comforter covers are also available in 280-thread count percale to match the sheets.

-Customers give these percale sheets 4 stars out of 5 after more than 110 reviews; elsewhere on the site, the fitted sheets get slightly lower ratings after a similar number of reviews.
-Most say the sheets are cool, crisp and soft.
-Most say the material feels substantial and durable, although some complain that the sheets wrinkle easily and others say they feel rougher than expected.
+Customers give these flat percale sheets 4 stars out of 5 after more than 110 reviews; elsewhere on the site, the fitted sheets get slightly lower ratings after a similar number of reviews.
+Most say the sheets are cool, crisp and soft, and that the material feels substantial and durable, although some complain that the sheets feel rougher than expected.
 A few are dissatisfied with the color once they receive the sheets.

 Review: Finding the Best Sheets for Your Budget: A Buying Guide, Dickson Wong, Oct.
 11, 2012